 Archaeologists excavating an ancient garbage pit in Jerusalem have found the earliest evidence of the arrival of eggplant in Israel.

-- Jerusalem’s long-lost ancient Roman theater revealed in Old City excavations
+- Jerusalem’s Ancient Roman Theater Revealed in Old City Excavations

 The 1,000-year-old dump, the eggplant seeds and much more were found in excavations of the stepped street in the City of David (also known as Pilgrimage Road), which extends south of Temple Mount, the Israel Antiquities Authority announced on Thursday.
 The pit itself was dug in a tunnel that passes beneath the Jerusalem neighborhood of Silwan.